- Think about how memory access patterns determine cache hit rates.

 - This lab is tricky, this lab is long, this lab is tough.
 Make sure you know your stuff before checking off and ASK if you do not!

-The Lab Files
+Obtaining the Lab Files

-Tools for Cache Visualization in MARS
+Tools for Cache Visualization in Venus

 To understand how caches work is typically one of the hardest tasks for students in 61C at first.

-This exercise will use some cool cache visualization tools in MARS
+This exercise will use some cool cache visualization tools

 to get you more familiar with cache behavior and performance terminology with